 To craft an integrated marketing strategy, clearly lay out the marketing stack (tools, technology, and resources).
 Then map how it will help specifically meet and measure the outlined content goals.
 This makes collaboration easier and clarifies what data is being measured and tracked consistently for the company as a whole.

-2. Defining the Buyer’s Journey and Pairing It with Relevant Content
+2. Define the Buyer’s Journey and Pair It with Relevant Content

 Establishing the best, most effective buyer experience requires using a one-company mindset to build it.